thenexthub/Codira/lib/Migrator/README.md

 1. Fix-its attached to *error* diagnostics are taken by default and are opt-out.
 2. Fix-its attached to *warning* or *note* diagnostics are not taken by default and so are opt-in.

-For the opt-out and opt-in cases, these are filtered in the `FixitFilter`, essentially just a small collection of Swift's compiler diagnostic IDs.
+For the opt-out and opt-in cases, these are filtered in the `FixitFilter`, essentially just a small collection of Codira's compiler diagnostic IDs.

-> See include/swift/Migrator/FixitFilter.h
+> See include/language/Migrator/FixitFilter.h

 ### Applying Fix-its